Sabbat509/AI02_Final-project/README.md

 1. Data Collection and Preprocessing:

-- We collected comprehensive data on available courses, including course titles, descriptions, credits, and schedules.
+- We collected comprehensive data on available courses in fall and spring semesters in the most recent academic years, including course titles, descriptions, credits, and schedules.
   This data was meticulously organized and preprocessed to ensure suitability for the AI models.

 2. Technology

--The project uses OpenAI's gpt-4 model, LangChain for orchestrating the workflow, Chroma for vector storage, and Gradio for the user interface.
+- The project uses OpenAI's gpt-4 model, LangChain for orchestrating the workflow, Chroma for vector storage, and Gradio for the user interface.

 #### Results

--Functionality: The chatbot successfully answers most questions about courses, including descriptions, schedules, and professors.
+- Functionality: The chatbot successfully answers most questions about courses, including descriptions, schedules, and professors.

--Accuracy: The accuracy is generally good, but there are occasional inconsistencies.
+- Accuracy: The accuracy is generally good, but there are occasional inconsistencies.
 For example, the chatbot might miss information about classes on certain days, even though it can accurately identify professors who teach on those days.

--Speed: The response time can sometimes be slow, especially for more complex queries.
+- Speed: The response time can sometimes be slow, especially for more complex queries.

 #### Conclusions: